seanturner026/chef-planner/README.md

 python cooking.py -r
 Reading all dishes from dishes.yaml.
 Your meal will require 19 minutes to prepare.

-Pasta requires the following ingredients (no serving information provided):
+Pasta serves 4, and requires the following ingredients:
 * 16 oz noodles
 * 1 jar pesto
 Salad serves 3 (ingredients not provided)
-Steak (no servings or ingredients provided)
+Steak (no serving information or ingredients provided)

-set timer for   3 minutes » Boil noodles set timer for  12 minutes » Make dressing AND Cook steak set timer for   1 minutes » Toss salad set timer for   3 minutes » Mix noodles with sauce
+INSTRUCTIONS:

+Pasta: Boil noodles
+» Set timer for 3 minutes

+Salad: Make dressing
+Steak: Cook steak
+» Set timer for 12 minutes

+Salad: Toss salad
+» Set timer for 1 minutes

+» Pasta: Mix noodles with sauce
+» Set timer for 3 minutes.
+All of your dishes should be finished.

 Enjoy!
 ```